dabzarch/at-docs/docs/revit-standards/project-setup.md

 The majority of project Revit models will be stored on BIM360, certainly any project with more than one person needing access.
 Where this is the case, a cloud model must be created.

 Firstly the model is created on the Architype server, using the correct template, units and coordinates as above.
-It should be named correctly in accordance with Section 4.1.
+It should be named correctly in accordance with ['File Naming'](file-naming.md)

-Secondly, the job will be set up as a project on BIM360 (this will be done by one of Architype’s BIM360 admins – contact them through the Architype *#RevithowdoIdothat* Slack Channel in plenty of time).
-The folders outlined in Section 3.1 will need to be created - this can be done manually in BIM360, or the folders can be copied from an empty folder structure template onto BIM360  through Desktop Connector (Section 3.2) to save time.
+Secondly, the job will be set up as a project on BIM360 (this will be done by one of Architype’s BIM360 admins – contact them through the Architype *#revithowdoidothat* Slack Channel in plenty of time).
+The folders outlined in ['Folder Structure'](folder-structure.md) will need to be created - this can be done manually in BIM360, or the folders can be copied from an empty folder structure template onto BIM360 through As described in ['Desktop Connector'](folder-structure.md#desktopconnector) to save time.

 Once all of this is in place, the model should be pushed to the cloud using the ‘collaborate’ tab as shown below.